shrutikapoor08/devjoke/README.md

 * * *

+A girl rejected my proposal and later dared to ask for my JAVA code for an assignment.<br>
+I deleted most of the occurrences of "int" in my code, before sending it to her.<br>

+Thukra k mera pyaar mera int kam dekhegi !!!

+* * *

-Me: Will you be my Valentine?
+Me: Will you be my Valentine? <br>
-Girl: No
+Girl: No <br>
-Me: sudo Will you be my Valentine?
+Me: sudo Will you be my Valentine? <br>
 Girl: yes

 * * *